andotherstuff/website/README.md

 **Note:** For local development with `npm run dev`, you can edit the files at the root and see changes immediately.
 The sync to `public/` is only needed before deployment.

-## Custom Domain

-To connect a custom domain to your Cloudflare Pages site:

-1. Navigate to your Cloudflare Pages project
-2. Go to Settings > Custom domains
-3. Add your domain and follow the DNS configuration instructions

-## Technologies Used

-- Pure HTML5 with semantic markup
-- Modern CSS3 with custom properties
-- Vanilla JavaScript (minimal, only for dynamic year and form handling)
-- No frameworks, no dependencies, no build step!

-## Browser Support

-- ✅ Chrome/Edge (latest)
-- ✅ Firefox (latest)
-- ✅ Safari (latest)
-- ✅ Mobile browsers (iOS Safari, Chrome Mobile)

 ## Contributing

 We welcome contributions!
 To contribute: